pitivi/pitivi/docs/HACKING.md

 Running in sandbox: ninja -C mesonbuild/ test
 ```

-Hack away, and check the effect of you changes by simply running:
+Hack away, and check the effect of your changes by simply running:
 ```
 (ptv-flatpak) $ pitivi
 ```